 - Available: Amazon prime

-Secret Window is established on the Stephen King novella Secret Window.
-The writer (Johnny Depp) whose favored lakeside retreat is interrupted by an avenging rival (John Turturro) in a distinct that Mort Rainey, a conventional fiction columnist who finds out that his wife of 10 years is deceiving on him.
-A few months delinquent, window secret garden, we glimpse the honorable Mort being set up in a downward area, front lake compartment endeavoring with both author’s space and the truth that his favorite Amy is seeking to get him to approve divorce papers so that she could commence a contemporary life with her enthusiast who is ted.
+Secret Window is drew on from the Stephen King novella Secret Window.
+The writer (Johnny Depp) favored lakeside retreats.
+It is interrupted by an avenging rival (John Turturro) in a distinct, Mort Rainey, a conventional fiction columnist.
+Who finds out that his wife of 10 years is deceiving him.
+A few months delinquent, in window secret garden.
+We glimpse the honorable Mort being set up in a downward area.
+Front lake compartment endeavoring with both author’s space.
+And the truth that his favorite Amy is seeking.
+To get him to approve divorce papers.
+So that she could commence a contemporary life.
+Her enthusiasm is ted.

 - Director: Frank Darabont’s